Diabetes Video Transcript

-A. Truely, as the name itself suggests, it not only keeps diabetes at bay but also prevents occurance of its associates like blood pressure, kidney disease, eye disease etc.
+A. Truely, as the name itself suggests, it not only keeps diabetes at bay but also prevents occurrence of its associates like blood pressure, kidney disease, eye disease etc.

 Q. Well, quite a self-explanatory name, Madhu-Sange-Daman.
 Now lets find out from its user about how they feel after using it.

-3. I used to feel tired because of which I got a routine checkup done.
+3. I used to feel tired because of which I got a routine check-up done.
 The check-up revealed that I had increased sugar levels.
-I was advised to take allopaathic medicines but I was reluctant.
+I was advised to take allopathic medicines but I was reluctant.
 Then somebody advised me to meet Dr. Parmeshwar Arora.
 When I discussed my problems with the doctor, he suggested me to take Madhu-Sange-Daman capsules.
 I have been taking it for 6 months now.
-Now, I don’t have any problem of sugar and I even eat sweets occassionally. *
+Now, I don’t have any problem of sugar and I even eat sweets occasionally. *

 * Results may vary person to person

 Q. Doctor, please tell us about the dosage of Madhu-Sange-Daman.

 A. The patients of diabetes should take 2 capsules thrice a day and pre-diabetics should take it 2 capsules twice a day.
 Those who have a family history of diabetes but they want to avoid it, should take 2 capsules once a day.

 Thank you so much doctor for taking time out of your busy schedule and educating us on diabetes.

 Dear Readers, today we talked about diabetes and how we can prevent it.
 As the saying goes, Prevention is better than cure.
 For prevention of diabetes, you can use Madhu-Sange-Daman capsules.
 But there is no need to worry even if you already have diabetes because it is capable of curing it too.
 We hope that you enjoy a happy and healthy life.